santagaz/forcer/README.md

 is scanned for configuration.yml file, then current directory (if not found in "forcer_config" folder).
 More about folder "forcer_config" at the end of Configuration section.

+    $(master): ls -R
+    forcer_config
+    forcer_config/configuration.yml
+    project
+    project/src
+    ...

+Alternatively you can rely on default (same for all projects) exclude_... configuration files.
+And just use only "configuration.yml" for your project without folder "forcer_config":

-    $(master): ls
+    $(master): ls -R
     ./configuration.yml
+    project
+    project/src
     ...

-    $(master): forcer deploy ...

-This allows having separate "configuration.yml" file for each project.
-If you are calling Forcer from git repo directory with project files and keeping the file outside "forcer_config", please add "configuration.yml" to gitignore.
+Each of two methods above allows having separate "configuration.yml" file for each project.

+NOTE: If you are calling Forcer from git repo directory with project files and keeping the file outside "forcer_config", please add "configuration.yml" to gitignore.
 This should help you avoiding committing sensitive data.
 For more information on setup and usage of configuration.yml please visit wiki pages of this project.

 ### Excluding certain metadata from deployment
 Forcer is a flexible tool that allows developers:

 - Exclude certain components (metadata files) and even whole folders from deployment.
 For example object Idea.object (excluded by default) usually fails deployments.

-    #### How to exclude components and and whole directories from deployment?
+    #### How to exclude components and whole directories from deployment?
-    Name of the file is "exclude_components.yml".
+    It is possible to make Forcer exclude components and directories by adding name of a "to-be-excluded" component/directory into "exclude_components.yml" configuration file. _This will make Forcer skip the entire component/directory from deployment._

     #### "exclude_components.yml" contains:

         - objects/Idea.object